Bitecode blog

 git config --global user.name "Your Name"

-After successfully executing those commands one can switch identity and be visible in git logs or github commits history as someone else.
+After successfully executing first commands, one can switch identity and be visible in git logs or github commits history as someone else.

 Security implications